Jairocorrea22/jairocorrea22/README.md

-###Hello, I'm Jairo Corrêa👋
+### Hello world, I'm Jairo Corrêa👋

 🎓 Production engineer

 ❤ Technology lover

-🌱 At this moment I dedicate myself in improving my knowledge in python and everything that involves the data environment, area in which I intend to work.
+🌱 At the moment I am dedicated to improving my knowledge in everything that involves the data environment.
+From processing, processing, cloud environment, SQL language, python.
+I hope in the future to accomplish my longed-for career migration to the technology area.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jairocorrea22&show_icons=true)